marleeeeeey/game_mvp_002/README.md

       - *.wav
 ```

-## Devlog
+## Development Log

-- Initial commit : 2024-05-24
+- Initial commit : #2024-05-24
-- Import sprites and create the main scene : 2024-05-24
+- Import sprites and create the main scene : #2024-05-24
-- Create the player with gun controlable by the mouse : 2024-05-24
+- Create the player with gun controlable by the mouse : #2024-05-24
-- Player dead animation : 2024-05-25
+- Player dead animation : #2024-05-25
-- Initial GUI : 2024-05-26
+- Initial GUI : #2024-05-26
-- Prepare tileset for auto-tiling : 2024-05-26
+- Prepare tileset for auto-tiling : #2024-05-26
-- Create Walker algorithm for procedural generation : 2024-05-26
+- Create Walker algorithm for procedural generation : #2024-05-26
-- Spawn player and exit icons : 2024-05-27
+- Spawn player and exit icons : #2024-05-27
-- Create second tilemap for the floor : 2024-05-27
+- Create second tilemap for the floor : #2024-05-27
-- Create the enemy which is moved randomly : 2024-05-28
+- Create the enemy which is moved randomly : #2024-05-28
-- Add exposion effect when the enemy is killed : 2024-05-28
+- Add exposion effect when the enemy is killed : #2024-05-28
 - Add scent trail for the player.
-The enemy follows the scent trail : 2024-05-28
+The enemy follows the scent trail : #2024-05-28
-- Enemy catching the player with light animation : 2024-05-28
+- Enemy catching the player with light animation : #2024-05-28
-- Create camera shake effect when the player bullet hits : 2024-05-29
+- Create camera shake effect when the player bullet hits : #2024-05-29
-- Update GUI, add sound effects and music : 2024-05-28
+- Update GUI, add sound effects and music : #2024-05-28
-- Refactoring: reusable scenes, remove global variables : 2024-05-29
+- Refactoring: reusable scenes, remove global variables : #2024-05-29
-- Final refactoring, docs : 2024-05-30
+- Final refactoring, docs : #2024-05-30
-- Pause menu, game over screen : 2024-05-30
+- Pause menu, game over screen : #2024-05-30
-- Fast fix of gamepad control : 2024-05-30
+- Fast fix of gamepad control : #2024-05-30
-- Public video to YouTube : 2024-05-30
+- Public video to YouTube : #2024-05-30

-## TODO
+## TODO list

 - Improve gamepad control.
 - Sound effects for dead.
 - Randomness for the enemy movement.
+- On game start player should spawn in safe place.

 ## Assets